Published: April 2016

 Center for American Progress staff reviewed this page prior to publication.

-The Open Philanthropy Project awarded a grant of $500,000 over two years to the Center for American Progress (CAP).
+The Open Philanthropy Project recommended a grant of $500,000 over two years to the Center for American Progress (CAP).
 This grant aims to support CAP, a major progressive think tank, to hire an economist focused on macroeconomic stabilization policy, one of our focus areas within U.S. Policy.

 CAP plans to hire an economist to lead its research on macroeconomic stabilization, and Marc Jarsulic (CAP’s Vice President of Economic Policy) will also play a substantial role in this work.
 CAP’s overall plan for this area, modeled on the early work that eventually led to its Commission on Inclusive Prosperity,1 is to:

 - Hold convenings to better understand the field

 - Produce research reports documenting important factors in macroeconomic stabilization (e.g. the impact of the Taylor rule on income distribution)

 - Use its network and outreach capacity to share its research and proposals with the media, Congress, presidential administration, and Federal Reserve